Orestes subcylindricus: Taxonomy

 Josef Redtenbacher described the species 1906 based on a female nymph collected by Hans Fruhstorfer at Mount Mauson (correctly Mount Mẫu Sơn) under the name Dares subcylindricus.
 This specimen is deposited as holotype in the Natural History Museum Vienna.
 In 2004 Oliver Zompro recognized the proximity to the genus Orestes.
 However, he put the species together with Orestes verruculatus, the type species of the genus Orestes also described by Redtenbacher in 1906, as synonym to the older Datames mouhotii.
 At the same time he combined its species name with the genus name Orestes to Orestes mouhotii.
 While the holotype of Orestes verruculatus, also a female nymph, has the flat head typical of Orestes mouhotii females, this is not the case with the holotype of Orestes subcylindricus.
 In 2018, Joachim Bresseel and Jérôme Constant recognized Zompro's error and revalidated the species and formally transferred it to the genus Orestes (comb. nov.).
 They also described the females in detail with regard to the structures on the body surface (acanthotaxy), as well as, for the first time, males and eggs of this species using animals collected from them between 2010 and 2016.
 Furthermore, they identified the male collected in 1927 and deposited in Paris as Orestes subcylindricus.

-As genetic analysis by Sarah Bank et al show, Orestes subcylindricus forms together with Orestes guangxiensis, Orestes bachmaensis and a still undescribed species from the Ba Bể National Park a common clade within the monophyletic genus Orestes.
+As genetic analysis by Sarah Bank et al show, Orestes subcylindricus forms together with restes guangxiensis, Orestes bachmaensis and a still undescribed species from the Ba Bể National Park a common clade within the monophyletic genus Orestes.

 Terraristic

 Sexually reproducing stock lines of the species have been in breeding since 2011.
 Initially known as Pylaemenes sp.
 'Cuc Phuong' or Pylaemenes sp.
 2. 'Cuc Phuong' designated stock of this species goes back to six males and four females, which Bresseel and Constant had collected in July 2011 in the Vietnamese in the Cúc Phương National Park.
 They left some of the collected animals to Rob Krijns, who was able to successfully have the species reproduce.
 Since the species was identified, the stock has been referred to as Orestes subcylindricus 'Cuc Phuong', stating where it was found.
+As Bresseel announced in 2023, he was wrong in identifying these animals.
+He only rediscovered the actual Orestes subcylindricus in 2021 at the type locality of the species in Mau Son.
+Since then, these animals have been bred parthenogenetically as Orestes subcylindricus 'Mau Son'.

 The keeping and breeding of Orestes subcylindricus is comparatively easy.
 Among other things, leaves of bramble or other Rosaceae are eaten.